jmartinez-katun-tech/P2PCommNetwork/README.md

 # P2PCommNetwork
-Codificación en java del video "Writing Code - Building a chat application in Java" de Manthan Dave que está en YouTube
+Java code developed in the YouTube video "Writing Code - Building a chat application in Java", from the author Manthan Dave